pkeen/tictactoe/README.md

     Numbers are array indexes.

-Looking at this:
+Looking at this we can see:
-    a.
-We can find out the column by looking at the remainder of dividing the index by 3
+1. We can find out the column by looking at the remainder of dividing the index by 3
-    b.
-We can find out the row by dividing the index by 3 (as an integer value no decimal)
+2. We can find out the row by dividing the index by 3 (as an integer value no decimal)
-    c.
-Numbers that are divisible by 4 with no remainder make up the top-left to bottom-right diagonal
+3. Numbers that are divisible by 4 with no remainder make up the top-left to bottom-right diagonal
-    d.
-Numbers that are divisible by 2 with no remainder (excluding 0) make up the bottom-left to top-right diagonal
+4. Numbers that are divisible by 2 with no remainder (excluding 0) make up the bottom-left to top-right diagonal

 #### To Find Current Column
 ```javascript